Modernizing a data lake to improve wellness

 Caserta also proposed new processes and technical innovations to enforce data governance while also ensuring that the information derived from the platform would be made available to business intelligence applications and fed into other existing decision support systems.

-Humana’s data lake has become the foundation of their entire data analytics platform.
+This data lake has become the foundation of their entire data analytics platform.
 Analysts now have instant access to crucial data without the need to pre-conform to a rigid data model, enabling them to quickly measure ROI on strategic business initiatives.

-In fact, the same data lake and data ingestion technology have enabled Humana to experiment with new initiatives in its wellness mission.
+In fact, the same data lake and data ingestion technology have enabled this client to experiment with new initiatives in its wellness mission.
 By giving smart scales to people at risk of congestive heart failure, analysts were able to track their weight and intervene with those whose weight gain increased by a certain percentage over a certain amount of time.
 Weight data could be fed into models that determine if fluctuations were indicative of pending episodes.